Kiruthick-07/FileEncryptorApp/website/DEPLOYMENT.md

 The `JAVA_TOOL_OPTIONS` environment variable is set to limit memory usage to 512MB, which is suitable for Render's free tier.

 ### Build Process
+- Multi-stage Docker build:
-- Maven builds the application with `mvn clean package -DskipTests`
+   - Stage 1 uses Maven to build the JAR (`mvn package -DskipTests`)
+   - Stage 2 copies the JAR into a lightweight JRE image
 - Tests are skipped to reduce build time
-- The resulting JAR file is executed with `java -jar`
+- Container starts with `java -jar /app/app.jar`

 ## Accessing Your Application